-The exhibition will feature contemporary painting, photography, graphic art, videos, and installations by artists from different countries including Andreas Serrano, Christian Boltanski, Gerhard Richter, Nikita Kadan, and others.
+The exhibition will feature contemporary painting, photography, graphic art, videos, and installations by artists from different countries including Andres Serrano, Christian Boltanski, Gerhard Richter, Nikita Kadan, and others.
 Relevant historical artworks will provide a wider perspective.

 Do Goya’s The Disasters of War, the terrible memento of Spain’s brutal, 19th-century struggle for independence speak to us in the same way as war images of 21st-century conflicts?
 Can art bring an insight that is different from the rational expertise of other approaches?